Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 Suppose you make a scatter plot of two correlated variables.
 Here's one I grabbed off google, comparing the speed of a ball out of a baseball pitchers hand compared to its speed crossing crossing the plate:

 It is unsurprising to see these are correlated (I'd guess the R-square is > 0.8).
 But if one looks at the extreme end of the graph, the very fastest balls out of the hand aren't the very fastest balls crossing the plate, and vice versa.
 This feature is general.
-Look at this data (again convenience sampled from googling 'scatter plot') of quiz time versus test score:
+Look at this data (again convenience sampled from googling 'scatter plot') of this:

 The thing is, as one approaches the far corners of this ellipse, we see 'divergence of the tails': as the ellipse doesn't sharpen to a point, there are bulges where the maximum x and y values lie with sub-maximal y and x values respectively:

 So this offers an explanation why divergence at the tails is ubiquitous.
-Providing the sample size is largeish, and the correlation not to tight (the tighter the correlation, the larger the sample size required), one will observe the ellipses with the bulging sides of the distribution (2).
+Providing the sample size is largeish, and the correlation not too tight (the tighter the correlation, the larger the sample size required), one will observe the ellipses with the bulging sides of the distribution.
+(3)

 An intuitive explanation of the graphical explanation